 Not only were we assembling an 850kW biomass boiler, but countless other contractors were on site building the rest of the distillery, which had started 2016 as a collection of run-down farm buildings and barns.
 The site was live throughout Q3 and Q4 2016, with finishing-off and commissioning taking place in Q1 2017.

-Ncn’ean Distillery is now working 5 days a week, turning out organic spirit that will be laid down until at least 2020, at which point it officially becomes whisky.
+Ncn’ean Distillery is now working 5 days a week, turning out 91,000 litres a year of organic spirit that will be laid down until at least 2020, at which point it officially becomes whisky.
 It’s not common that we have to wait 3 years to see if a project has really been a success, but in this instance, we’re prepared to make an exception!